Basketball court: Key

 The key, free throw lane or shaded lane refers to the usually painted area beneath the basket; for the NBA, it is 16.02 feet (wider for FIBA tournaments).
-Since October 2010, the FIFA-spec key has been a rectangle 4.9 m wide and 5.8 m long.
+Since October 2010, the FIBA-spec key has been a rectangle 4.9 m wide and 5.8 m long.
 Previously, it was a trapezoid 3.7 meters (12 ft) wide at the free-throw line and 6 meters (19 feet and 6.25 inches) at the end line; the NBA and U.S. college basketball has always used a rectangle key.

 The key is primarily used to prevent players from staying beneath the basket of the opponents' team for long periods (maximum three seconds).

 The no charge zone arc is a semi-circular arc drawn around the area directly underneath the basket.
 With some exceptions, members of the defending team cannot draw charging fouls in this area.

-The no charge zone arc in all North American rule sets above high school level (NCAA men's and women's, NBA, and WNBA) has a radius 4 feet (1.22 m) from below the center of the basket.
+The no charge zone arc in almost all North American rule sets above high school level (NCAA men's, NBA, and WNBA) has a radius 4 feet (1.22 m) from below the center of the basket.
+FIBA uses a marginally larger radius of 1.25 m (4 ft 1.2 in).
+Starting with the 2023–24 season, NCAA women's basketball reduced the size of the no-charge arc to a radius of 9 inches (22.86 cm)—in other words, the size of the basket.
 The no charge zone arc rule first appeared at any level of basketball in the NBA in the 1997–98 season.
 The NCAA restricted area arc was originally established for the 2011–12 men's and women's seasons at a 3 ft radius from below the center of the basket, and was extended to match the 4-foot radius for the 2015–16 season and beyond.
+NCAA men's basketball still uses the 4-foot radius.